Mobile App user retention rate is <10%. That is largely attributable to not “Activating” user engagement quickly and at relevant times.

 6. Invite a friend

-Increase your virality or k-factor with a prompt to get a team mate or friend on board the app as well.
+Increase your virality or k-factor with app prompts to get a team mate or friend on board the app as well.
 Sometimes this sharing might have a referral incentive – we’ve written before why Uber and AirBnB use shared rewards as the most effective conversion.
 If only the referrer gets the reward, the recipient is suspicious of their motives.
 Remember that Uber gives new users free credits anyway via advertising or postcard handouts, so giving them a referral credit is easily within their cost-of-acquisition calculations.

 7. App updates and Service Alerts